exercism/development-environment/README.md

-**NOTE: This repository is part of Exercism v3 (launch target Q1 2021).
-It is not applicable for the current version of Exercism.**
+**NOTE: This repository is part of the lastest version of Exercism, v3.
+It is not applicable for the older versions of Exercism.**

 ---